BioBridge peer advising is located in Gilbert room 108

 Ami Hayashi, Class of '19: Ami is a junior majoring in biology with a concentration in Molecular, Cellular, and Developmental biology.
 Since working as a translator for American families adopting Chinese orphans with congenital birth defects, she’s been interested in global health and working with underserved populations.
 She plans to attend medical school after her undergraduate years.
 At Stanford she works as a Patient Care Coordinator and Mandarin Interpreter at the Arbor Free Clinics and is a Community Building Officer in the Muslim Student Union.
 She has previously worked in the Weissman lab in stem cell research.
 Growing up in a low-income community, she has always been passionate about giving back to her local communities, and is currently working on health initiatives in her hometown of Oxnard, California.
 An avid animal lover, she’s always happy to show pictures of her five dogs and is most likely looking for cute animals on campus in her free time.
 She’s excited to talk to students about global health opportunities on and off campus, serving under privileged communities, and the importance of school-life balance.

-Vivian Lou, Class of '19: Vivian is a junior from Vancouver, Canada, majoring in General Biology and Music.
-At Stanford, she is involved with clinical volunteering and health advocacy, serving as a Mandarin Interpreter at Pacific Free Clinic and as Co-Chair of Team HBV, an organization dedicated to raising awareness for hepatitis B. Last year, she worked on community health outreach as an intern at the Asian Liver Center, where she focused on hepatitis B education in the Bay Area and led the development of an annual student conference.
-Vivian is also dabbling in research on characterizing aldehyde dehydrogenase mutations in the Mochly-Rosen lab at the medical school.
-In her spare time, you can find her playing piano at Braun Music Center or cooking food with the Undergraduate Chinese American Association.
+Vivian Lou, Class of '19: Vivian is a senior from Vancouver, Canada, majoring in General Biology and Music.
+She is excited about the intersection of science and music, and currently conducts cochlear implant research at the Stanford Translational Audiology Research Lab.
+At Stanford, she is involved with clinical volunteering and health advocacy as a Mandarin Interpreter and preclinical volunteer at Pacific Free Clinic.
+Previously, she focused on health outreach as an intern at the Asian Liver Center, and this year she is serving as the National Advisory Board Co-Chair of Team HBV, an organization dedicated to raising awareness for hepatitis B. In her spare time, you can find her playing piano at Braun Music Center or cooking food with the Undergraduate Chinese American Association.
 She is more than happy to talk to students about pre-med life, double majors, sorting out four-year plans, and anything else!